-The Cabinet Member for Support Services and Economic Development is asked to approve;
+The Cabinet Member for Support Services and Economic Development approves:

-- Procurement of the Digital Customer Service Function and the digital technology and cloud software of the function as set out at paragraph 2.1, via Lot 4 of the CCS RM6100 Technology Services 3 framework. - (2) To delegate to the Director of Communities the authority to award the contract.
+1. Procurement of the Digital Customer Service Function and the digital technology and cloud software of the function as set out at paragraph 2.1 for a proposed contract term of three years with the option to extend by two periods of one year, the potential maximum term being five years with a contract value over that period of $\pounds10.2m$ ; and

+2. delegation to the Director of Communities the authority to award the contract.
+A further decision report will be published at that time.